 Other professional therapy services that can help alleviate pain include massage therapy and acupuncture.

 Diet can help play a role in rheumatoid arthritis pain management.
-Firstly, it’s important to maintain a healthy weight when suffering from rheumatoid arthritis.
-Obesity and poor health in general can potentially lead to other complications such as heart disease.
+It is important to maintain a healthy weight when suffering from rheumatoid arthritis.
+Obesity and its related healthcare issues can significantly impact the management of your RA.

 There are also certain foods that have anti-inflammatory properties such as omega-3 fatty acids which are found in fish oils.
 Consult a medical professional about the option to take fish oil supplements to possibly control your inflammation levels.